atlarge-research/wta-tools/benchmarking/README.md

 # Benchmarking Module

-This module provides all the tools we use for benchmarking the plugin.
-The documentation for this module is still very incomplete as it is still under active experimentation.
-These tools are also potentially useful for anyone who wants to use this plugin as a way to evaluate its performance.
-Currently, it includes of:
+This module provides all the tools we use for benchmarking the Spark plugin.

-### DAS scripts

-We used the Distributed ASCI Supercomputer (DAS) system to benchmark our plugin.
-Supplementary information can be found [here](https://asci.tudelft.nl/project-das/).

-The DAS scripts are Python scripts that submit a slot allocation request on the DAS, whilst configuring the Spark environment.

-It is based on the work of Tim Hegeman, Chris Lemaire, and Laurens Versluis.
-You can find the forked source repo [here](https://github.com/lfdversluis/das-bigdata-deployment).

-### tpcd
+This module consists of:
+- **das-bigdata-deployment**
+- **zoo-tutorials**

+All the repositories are forked from the originals and modified to suit our needs.
+All rights and credits go to the original authors.

+## das-bigdata-deployment
+Script to download, configure, and deploy Hadoop HDFS, YARN, and Spark on the Distributed ASCII Supercomputer (DAS-5)

+## zoo-tutorials
+This module contains the code for running TPC-DS benchmarks on Spark.
+To run TPC-DS benchmarks on Spark, we only need the **tpcds-spark** submodule within **zoo-tutorials**, but it is necessary to clone the entire repo in order to properly package it using sbt.

+The current instructions specified in the **tpcds-spark/README.md** file is meant for running it locally.
+In order to run it on DAS-5, make use of the **das-bigdata-deployment** module and modify accordingly.